xuecheng990531/PaintMatting/README.md

-# PaintMatting
+# MPM
-This is the offical code of 'Unsupervised Image Matting Algorithm with Inpaint Method'
+An Iterative Approach for High-Quality Mask Generation in Image Matting